Introduction

 Get up and running with formae in under 15 minutes.
-This guide will walk you through installing formae, configuring your environment, and deploying your first infrastructure with a forma.
+This guide will walk you through installing formae, configuring your environment, and managing your first infrastructure.

 Prerequisites